Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 - Credits accepted for the transfer of coursework must have been awarded within seven years of the date of admission to NUNM, except that NUNM may, at its discretion, accept older credits if the entering student holds a graduate degree in an academic discipline closely related to the health sciences and has been working in the field.

-- The ND, DSOM and MSOM degree programs could take a minimum of three years education at NUNM, even with maximum transfer credit awarded, due to differences between programs.
+- The ND, DAcCHM, MAcCHM and MAc degree programs could take a minimum of three years education at NUNM, even with maximum transfer credit awarded, due to differences between programs.

 - NUNM does not give transfer credit for life experience.